-Preview: Learn how to make a traditional pie crust that uses part butter and part shortening.
+Preview: Learn how to make a traditional pie crust that uses part shortening and part butter.
 The result?
 A perfect combination of buttery flavor with the flakiness and stability provided by the shortening.

 Nevertheless, crust-making has turned out to be a reasonably useful life skill.
-Never mind that most people these days are perfectly happy with a pie crust from the supermarket.
+Never mind that most people these days are pleased with a pie crust from the supermarket.

 At this point in my life, I’ve tried what seems like hundreds of variations.
-In the end, I come back to this recipe when I want to make sure my pie crust turns out beautiful and flaky.
+But, in the end, I come back to this recipe when I want to make sure my pie crust turns out beautiful and flaky.
 I think you’ll have the same experience.

 I know what you’re thinking and Yes!
-Dried beans, pie weights, chains, as well as twisted parchment paper snakes–tried them all.
+Dried beans, pie weights, chains, and twisted parchment paper snakes–tried them all.

-You can use a food processor to mix the dough, which is how I do it most often.
+You can use a food processor to mix the dough, which I often do it.
 However, the pictures that follow show doing it the old-fashioned way.
 By hand.
 Guess it depends on whether you want to wash all the parts of a food processor or use some elbow grease with a fork or pastry blender.

 How to finish the edge of your pie crust:

-If you need to bake the crust before you add the filling, my favorite method today is using stainless steel chainlink.
+If you need to bake the crust before adding the filling, my favorite method today is using stainless steel chainlink.
 No more spilled/storing dried beans or pie weights.
 Even better, they are good and heavy.

 Chains like the one pictured are sold by the foot at hardware stores or online.

 Line your raw pie crust with non-stick aluminum foil or parchment paper.
 Use your hands to force the foil to conform to the crust.
 Finally, drop your chain inside of the pie crust before you put it in the oven.